scrawlon/scrawlon.github.io/_posts/2015-09-21-add-more-social-media-options-to-wordpress-divi-theme.md

   http://scrawlon.com/2015/09/21/add-more-social-media-options-to-wordpress-divi-theme/
 published: true
 ---
+Code from this guide is available on [GitHub][1].

 ## The Divi Builder (really good, but not perfect)

-My employer began using the WordPress [Divi theme][1] about a year ago.
+My employer began using the WordPress [Divi theme][2] about a year ago.
 The Divi Builder is real game changer for web designers.
 It provides a selection of the most commonly used page elements that can be easily added to our designs.
 That said, Divi can't be everything for all people, and sometimes client's ask for the less-popular options that Divi doesn't natively support.
-Fortunately, the Divi codebase includes [pluggable functions][2], that permit us to customize it as needed.
+Fortunately, the Divi codebase includes [pluggable functions][3], that permit us to customize it as needed.

-**This tutorial assumes you have knowledge of WordPress and PHP, you have ftp access to your sites files, you have the Divi theme installed and you've created a Divi child theme ([learn more about child theme's here][3]).**
+**This tutorial assumes you have knowledge of WordPress and PHP, you have ftp access to your sites files, you have the Divi theme installed and you've created a Divi child theme ([learn more about child theme's here][4]).**

 ## Find the Divi epanel options files